Blog Post

 • Paid for upgrades

-As a business though, once you delve into the world of WordPress.com you will definitely need to use the upgrades.
-There are three paid-for plans – Premium, Business and E-Commerce.
+As a business, though, once you delve into WordPress.com, you will definitely need to use the upgrades.
+There are three paid plans: Premium, Business, and E-Commerce.

 In the FREE plan, Display Ads from the Google Network will be shown on your site.
 They should mostly be relevant to your site content, but sometimes they are not.

 You’ll need to pay for the PREMIUM plan at £7.00 per month to have Text Ads removed from your site.
-So as a serious business this is something you should do instantly.
+So, as a serious business, you should do this instantly.

 The WordPress.com Premium Plan